 Woodland Wellbeing ....

 ...is a series of regular wellbeing and learning sessions at Young Wood on the Blackdown Hills.
-The days are gentle, at your own pace and we aim to keep the groups small, with 8-12 participants.
+The days are gentle, at your own pace and we aim to keep the groups small, with 10-12 participants, and a team of helpers made up of staff and volunteers.

 It is open to adults from across Taunton and wider Somerset.
 We have designed it with the help of many people over the years, and it works especially well for people who have experienced mental or emotional distress, who feel isolated, need time to reflect on life, and those trying to build skills to get moving in life again.